leandrochiarini/Git-your-sheet-together/README.md

-# Git-your-sheet-together
+# Git your sheet together
-Slides for the workshop on Git for mathematicians
+Slides for the workshop on Git for mathematicians (Durham University August 2025)